‘Maxim’ Model Bri Teresi Flaunts Killer Figure In Skimpy Lingerie Set

 “Yesss i like it [hugging emoji] you always looking breathtaking [red rose] my heart beats fast [red heart] [heart-eyes emoji] when i see you,” raved a fourth fan.

 Teresi isn’t one to keep her curves to herself.
 As The Inquisitr has previously written, she recently posted another racy shot in which she wore a different lingerie set.
-Teresi was captured lying on a fuzzy faux-fur rug while wearing a fuchsia one-piece made of a lacy fabric.
-The set had a plunging neckline with flowery designs along the edges and stomach.
-It boasted high-cut legs, which Teresi pulled up even higher using her hands in the shot.
+She was captured lying on a fuzzy faux-fur rug while wearing a fuchsia one-piece made of lacy fabric.
+The top had a plunging neckline with flowery designs along the edges and stomach.
+It boasted high-cut legs, which the model pulled up even higher with her hands.